daniel-lee-wilkinson/capitalbikeshare_sql/README.md

 LIMIT 10;
 ```

-## Results
+#### Results

-While Columbus Circle/Union Station is the most popular starting station, it does not dominate the trip pairs because - like from other major hubs - it disperses across different destinations.
-The top pairs are frequently round drips (e.g. Gravelly Point, Jefferson Dr & 14th St SW), suggesting recreational use or circular routes.
-Other high-ranking pairs connect closely located, well-trafficked areas (Capitol Hill - Eastern Market) suggestive of a mix of commuting, tourism and leisure across the city.
+While Columbus Circle/Union Station is the most popular starting station, it does not dominate the trip pairs because — like other major hubs — it disperses across many destinations.
+Several of the most frequent pairs are “round trips” (start and end at the same station), which suggests recreational use or short errands.
+Other high-ranking pairs connect closely located, well-trafficked areas, suggesting a mix of commuting, tourism, and leisure.

 **Table 2:** The 10 most common trip pairs in April 2025.